Ra Medical Systems Announces C - GuruFocus.com

-FT.
-MILL, SC / ACCESSWIRE / March 27, 2023 / Ra Medical Systems, Inc. (NYSE American:RMED) today announces that it has closed its previously announced private placement, which generated $8 million in gross proceeds.
+FORT MILL, SC / ACCESSWIRE / March 30, 2023 / Ra Medical Systems, Inc. (NYSE American:RMED) today announced the appointment of Steven Passey as Chief Financial Officer effective April 1, 2023, replacing Brian Conn, who has been serving as Acting Chief Financial Officer.

-David Jenkins, Executive Chairman of RMED, commented, "We are extremely pleased to have concluded this offering in a very difficult market for small public companies.
-This cash, based on our current forecasts and together with our current cash on hand, will provide us with sufficient operating capital through the end of calendar year 2024, and allows for a strong market launch of both our VIVO product line and also our new LockeT suture retention/closure devices."
+"Steven joins the executive team at a pivotal time in Ra Medical's growth", stated Ra Medical's Executive Chairman of the Board David Jenkins.
+"His background with publicly traded companies, budget and cost control ensures we will maintain the highest standards as a public company.
+In addition, he is a seasoned executive who has led M&A transactions as well as numerous equity and debt financing transactions for strategic growth.
+His expertise in these areas will be critical to Ra Medical as we look ahead to the strong market launch of both our VIVO product line and our new LockeT suture retention/closure device.

-Ladenburg Thalmann & Co.
-Inc. acted as the exclusive placement agent for the offering.
+Mr. Jenkins continued, "As we welcome Steven, we'd like to thank our outgoing CFO, Brian Conn, for his leadership in guiding Ra Medical through the merger with Catheter.
+We wish him the best in his future endeavors.

 About Ra Medical Systems